ajhenry/stack/README.md

 ## Why

+After contributing to the JS open source community for a bit, I realized how often I had to look up exactly what package manager they were using (npm vs yarn), what other git submodules I needed, what the start command was (start vs dev vs build) for a _simple change in the code_.

 I believe there are times where I'd like control over my repo and dev tools rather than having everything handled by Docker.

 This handles the work of cloning a repo and installing dev tools as well as starting the dev environment.

-After contributing to the JS open source community for a bit, I realized how often I had to look up exactly what package manager they were using (npm vs yarn), what other git submodules I needed, what the start command was (start vs dev vs build).

-My solution to this is basically an elegant bash script that can start dev environments dumb fast
+My solution to this is basically an elegant bash script that can start dev environments _dumb_ fast.
 ## What it is

 Clone, download dependencies, setup environments, and more all in one command.